 In Napa Valley, despite being a regular feature of popular blends like Opus One and Joseph Phelps Insignia, Malbec is sometimes considered the “Gummo Marx” of the Bordeaux varieties.
-Part of the grape’s low standing in the region was historically due to poor clonal selection but as better clone options from Cahors and Argentina become available, Napa is seeing increased plantings of the variety on Mt.
-Veeder, Coombsville and Atlas Peak.
+Part of the grape’s low standing in the region was historically due to poor clonal selection.
+However, as better clones from Cahors and Argentina become available, growers in Mt.
+Veeder, Coombsville and Atlas Peak are increasing plantings.

-Outside of Napa, Malbec is most widely planted in the San Joaquin Valley where it is used for mass produced bulk blends.
-However, there are quality minded producers making varietal Malbec wines throughout the state, particularly in regions like Paso Robles, Dry Creek Valley, Santa Ynez, Lodi and the Sierra Foothills.
+Outside of Napa, Malbec is widely planted in the San Joaquin Valley where it is used for mass-produced bulk blends.
+However, there are quality minded producers making varietal Malbec wines throughout the state.
+Key areas include Paso Robles, Dry Creek Valley, Santa Ynez, Lodi and the Sierra Foothills.